Manchester-Central/CHAOS-Shuffleboard-Widgets/README.md

 ## Deploying

 Deploying will copy the jar to the `%USERPROFILE%/Shuffleboard/plugins` (Windows) or `~/Shuffleboard/plugins` (Linux/Mac) folder on the local machine.
-Shuffleboard will automatically make widgets in your jar available for use when it starts.
+Shuffleboard will automatically make widgets in our jar available for use when it starts.
 Deploying is similar to building:

 1. Click the *WPILib Command Palette* button in the top right corner or press CTRL-SHIFT-P.
 2. Type `WPILib: Run a command in Gradle`